XFS: History

+First generation XFS

-Silicon Graphics began development of XFS ("X" was meant to be filled in later but never was) in 1993.
+Silicon Graphics began development of XFS ("X" was meant to be filled in later but never was) in 1993 for its UNIX System V based IRIX operating system.
+The file system was released under the GNU General Public License (GPL) in May 1999.

+Second generation XFS

-The file system was released under the GNU General Public License (GPL) in May 2000.
-A team led by Steve Lord at SGI ported it to Linux, and first support by a Linux distribution came in 2001.
+A team led by Steve Lord at SGI ported XFS to Linux, and first support by a Linux distribution came in 2001.
 This support gradually became available in almost all Linux distributions.

 Initial support for XFS in the Linux kernel came through patches from SGI.
 It merged into the Linux kernel mainline for the 2.6 series, and separately merged in February 2004 into the 2.4 series in version 2.4.25, making XFS almost universally available on Linux systems.
 Gentoo Linux became the first Linux distribution to introduce an option for XFS as the default filesystem in mid-2002.

 FreeBSD added read-only support for XFS in December 2005, and in June 2006 introduced experimental write support.
 However, this was intended only as an aid in migration from Linux, not as a "main" file system.
 FreeBSD 10 removed support for XFS.

 In 2009, version 5.4 of 64-bit Red Hat Enterprise Linux (RHEL) Linux distribution contained the necessary kernel support for the creation and usage of XFS file systems, but lacked the corresponding command-line tools.
 The tools available from CentOS could operate for that purpose, and Red Hat also provided them to RHEL customers on request.
 RHEL 6.0, released in 2010, includes XFS support for a fee as part of Red Hat's "scalable file system add-on".
 Oracle Linux 6, released in 2011, also includes an option for using XFS.

 RHEL 7.0, released in June 2014, uses XFS as its default file system, including support for using XFS for the /boot partition, which previously was not practical due to bugs in the GRUB bootloader.

 Linux kernel 4.8 in August 2016 added a new feature, "reverse mapping".
 This is the foundation for a large set of planned features: snapshots, copy-on-write (COW) data, data deduplication, reflink copies, online data and metadata scrubbing, highly accurate reporting of data loss or bad sectors, and significantly improved reconstruction of damaged or corrupted filesystems.
 This work required changes to XFS's on-disk format.